railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 			take the example above it is easier to manage a template with 15 variants in four different types than 160 completely different products.
 This module is available in ``extra-addons``.

-The :menuselection:`Sales --> Products` menu gives you access to the definition of products and their constituent templates and variants.
+The :menuselection:`Sales --> Products` menu gives you access to the definition of products and their templates and variants.

 .. index::
    single: Product; Consumable

 .. tip::  Consumables

-	In OpenERP a consumable is a physical product which is treated like a stockable product except that stock management is not taken into account by the system.
+	In OpenERP a consumable is a physical product which is treated like a stockable product, with the exception that stock management is not taken into account by the system.
 You could buy it, deliver it or produce it but OpenERP will always assume that there is enough of it in stock.
 It never triggers a procurement exception.

 Open a product form to see the information that describes it.
-Several different types of product can be found in the demonstration data, giving quite a good overview of the possible options.
+The demeonstration data show several types of products, which gives quite a good overview of the options.

 Price lists (:menuselection:`Sales --> Configuration --> Pricelists`) determine the purchase and selling prices and adjustments derived from the use of different currencies.
-The :menuselection:`Default Purchase Pricelist` uses the product's :guilabel:`Cost Price` field to base a Purchase price on.
-The :menuselection:`Public Pricelist` uses the product's :guilabel:`Sale Price` field to base a Sales price on when issuing a quote.
+The :menuselection:`Default Purchase Pricelist` uses the product's :guilabel:`Cost Price` field for the Purchase price to be calculated.
+The :menuselection:`Public Pricelist` uses the product's :guilabel:`Sale Price` field to calculate the Sales price in quotations.

-Price lists are extremely flexible and enable you to put a whole price management policy in place.
+Price lists are extremely flexible and enable you to put a complete price management policy in place.
-They are composed of simple rules that enable you to build up a rule set for most complex situations: multiple discounts, selling prices based on purchase prices, price reductions, promotions on whole product ranges and so on.
+They are composed of simple rules that enable you to build up a rule set for most complex situations: multiple discounts, selling prices based on purchase prices, price reductions, promotions on product ranges and so on.

 You can find many optional modules to extend product functionality, such as:

 .. index::
    single: module; membership